nodc-sweden/ifcb-data-pipeline/README.md

    # Edit file
    usethis::edit_r_environ("project")
    ```

-4. **Install Python**:
-   The pipeline uses Python for some data processing tasks using `reticulate`.
-To set up Python:
-   - Install Python (version > 3.10 is recommended)
-   - A virtual environment is created in the pipeline using `iRfcb::py_install()`

 5. **Define parameters**:
    Update the parameters inside the `ifcb-data-pipeline.Rmd` file to suit your data processing needs, including: